Linen clothing is older than written history by a long margin, the earliest found instances dating to an astonishing 34,000BC.

 2. Washing It Makes It Better

-You’ll need to wash it cold to avoid any sort of shrinking.
+You’ll need to wash linen items such as linen shirts in cold water to avoid any sort of shrinking, and avoid drying in heat as well.
 The fact of the matter is that the longer you own a linen garment the more comfortable it’s going to be.

 No other fabric can really say that in the end.
 For most high-end fabrics washing is a dicey decision… with linen, it’s the obvious choice.